aandrushko/black-jack-BE/README.md

 **5.  get_game_details** - the name says about its nature.
 During the round, we need to know how each event affects the game state.

+The service is now deployed at https://black-jack-api.onrender.com/game/ -- feel free to play with it in postman or browser.

 See the flow chart to have a better understanding of BS [Game schema pdf](https://github.com/aandrushko/black-jack-BE/files/13182195/Flowchart.pdf)